Just Another Corona Sunrise?

 It feels like things are changing just as quickly coming out of the pandemic as they did going into it.
 And that gives me hope

 I have always been more of a sunset than a sunrise person since I’m not usually awake early enough to see the sunrise.

 But since the end of March, I have been waking up to texts from my daughter with photos of a beautiful sunrise over the tennis courts at her university, taken at early morning practice.

-After months of assuming that spring sports would be cancelled for the second year in a row due to the pandemic, my daughter’s college and athletic league gave the green light to competition.
-The student athletes were overjoyed — they could not wait to get out there and compete, after a year hiatus.
+After months of assuming that spring sports would be canceled for the second year in a row due to the pandemic, my daughter’s college and athletic league gave the green light to competition.
+The student-athletes were overjoyed — they could not wait to get out there and compete, after a year hiatus.
 Her team, undefeated and fueled by excitement, appreciation, and hard work, will soon head to their conference championship.

 The first week in April, my son’s university announced an actual in-person graduation for the Class of 2021, something that seemed impossible just a few months ago.
 The seniors, like my son, were elated.
 Their parents, like me, felt as though we had won the lottery.

 How interesting that we are celebrating things that in our pre-pandemic world, were just expected.

 The sunrise photos from my daughter have been reminding me that we are finally moving ahead into a new season.